 [su_button url=”https://www.pmexamsmartnotes.com/pmplastmile/” style=”3d” background=”#f66c10″ color=”#fefcfc” size=”8″ wide=”yes” center=”yes” icon=”icon: heart” icon_color=”#f52223″ text_shadow=”1px 0px 0px #645757″]Come join me in PM Exam Last Mile Prep Program.[/su_button]

 Apart from the above, Trend analysis, variance analysis, performance reviews, what-if scenarios are some of the techniques to determine the impact on the baselined schedule.

 Work performance information

-When you have current work performance data analyzed in within context they become work performance information, and this can be used to forecast future performance of project schedule.
+When you have current work performance data analyzed within the context they become work performance information, and this can be used to forecast the future performance of the project schedule.
 Earned value management indicators such as Estimate At Completion (EAC) are used.

 Project management plan updates